kazirshahria/predict_nfl_match_winner/README.md

 # 🏈 Predict The NFL Matchup Winner 🏈

-**Objective**: Develop a model that can classify the winner of NFL matchups
+**Objective**: Develop a machine learning model that can classify the winner of NFL matchups based on historical matchups

 ## What Problems Does It Solve?

-A team winning or losing helps fans and stakeholders to:
+Understanding which team has a higher chance of winning or losing helps fans and stakeholders to:

-- Make better decisions
+- Create better decisions
 - Gain a competitive advantage
 - Potentially profit

 ## Key Findings

 - Model is more accurate at predicting home wins
-- Team wins from last season increases model's accuracy
+- Win percentages from previous season increases model's accuracy

+## Notes

+- Teams may have not faced each other enough for the model to make accurate predictions

 ## Next Steps